GamesCrafters/gamescrafters.github.io/content/main/assignments/puzzle-homefun.md

     function do_move(Position, Move) -> Position
 ```

 So now, if we wished to write code that could explore a puzzle for us, it could be defined generically with this interface.
-And later, the only work we would need to do is fill out the functions of this interface according to the next ruleset we are interested in.
+And later, the only work we would need to do is fill out the functions of this interface according to the ruleset we are interested in.

 ### Families of Puzzles